Colin Kaepernick Contract Demands Too High? Why Disgraced QB Can’t Get A Job

 In fact, Kapernick’s flag baggage and beef with Donald Trump are a large part, but certainly not the only part, of Kaepernick’s contract troubles.
 Perhaps the biggest issue is the fact that he’s demanding way too much money for a quarterback of his caliber (read: average).

-Multiple sources close to the NFL and Kaepernick report that his salary demand is in the $9- to $10-million-per-year range, which is an almost absurd amount of money for a quarterback who isn’t a marquee athlete, especially considering the fact that he has what can most charitably be described as “baggage.”
+Multiple sources close to the NFL and Kaepernick report that his salary demand is in the $9- to $10-million-per-year range, which is an almost absurd amount of money for a quarterback who isn’t a marquee athlete, especially because he has what can most charitably be described as “baggage.”
 His career stats, says ESPN’s Pat McManamon, just don’t bear out that kind of money.

 “His career completion percentage is 59.8, his QB rating is 88.9 and his Total QBR is 64.9.
 Those rankings are in the middle of the pack among NFL quarterbacks since he’s been in the league.
 He also has been sacked 171 times, 14th-highest in his NFL years.”

-And as the number of NFL teams in need of a quarterback shrinks, so does the number of chances Kaepernick will have to get a job, let a lone a contract befitting a marquee quarterback.
+And as the number of NFL teams in need of a quarterback shrinks, so does the number of chances Kaepernick will have to get a job, let alone a contract befitting a marquee quarterback.

 He Wants A Guaranteed Starting Job